 10 June 2026

-The Australian Access Federation (AAF) welcomes the Australian Government’s commitment to national research infrastructure, with $18 million invested through the Department of Education’s National Collaborative Research Infrastructure Strategy (NCRIS) set to strengthen the delivery of a Sovereign National Trust and Identity Capability for Australia.
+The Australian Access Federation (AAF) welcomes the Australian Government’s commitment to strengthen the delivery of a Sovereign National Trust and Identity Capability for Australia, with $18 million invested through the Department of Education’s National Collaborative Research Infrastructure Strategy (NCRIS).

 Assistant Minister for International Education, Julian Hill announced the funding outcomes on 29 May 2026, which will continue to support the Trust and Identity Capability needs identified in the 2021 National Research Infrastructure Roadmap and recognised in the 2023 NCRIS funding round.